by ProcureDeskLast Updated : Nov-20-2020

-As your supplier base grows, you need to maintain better information about suppliers as well as track their performance.
+As your supplier base grows, you need to maintain better information about suppliers and track their performance.

 Supplier information management tools allow you to store more information about your suppliers.
-For example, your accounting system might have basic fields like tax id, name, and locations.
-However using a supplier information management system you can store information like insurance certificates, diversity certificates, capability information etc.
+For example, your accounting system might have primary fields like tax id, name, and locations.
+However, using a supplier information management system, you can store information like insurance certificates, diversity certificates, capability information, etc.

-Some supplier information tools also gather news in real time and analyze the impact the information for you.
+Some supplier information tools also gather news in real-time and analyze the impact of the information for you.

 However, it is a good practice to track performance for your key suppliers.